 5. produce food through urban gardening or a community garden

 Few things symbolize sustainable living in the city as much as communal fruit and vegetable gardens and the so-called Urban Gardening.
-This means that the Horticultural development and use of mostly small-scale, inner-city areas (e.g. roof terraces) are meant.
+This means that the horticultural development and use of mostly small-scale, inner-city areas (e.g. roof terraces) are meant.

 The idea of "urban gardening" is not just about a source of fresh, healthy, local food.
-Rather, it also promotes a sense of community and a connection to nature, which can sometimes get a little lost in big cities.
-In such green oases, city dwellers ultimately also have the opportunity to actively participate in the cultivation of fruit, vegetables or herbs - and to make their ecological footprint to minimize.
+It also promotes a sense of community and a connection to nature, which can sometimes be lost in big cities.

 Additional Tip: Raised beds or small planters can also be wonderfully upcycled from old objects.
 Euro pallets or drinks and egg cartons are particularly suitable for this.